Skip to main content

 Validate session tokens

-If you're using the middleware provided by our Clerk SDKs, this is all handled automatically in every request.
+If you're using the middleware provided by our Clerk SDKs, validating session tokens is handled automatically in every request.
 If you're not using the middleware, you can still use the respective helpers provided by the SDKs to validate the tokens.

 To learn how to manually verify a session token, refer to the dedicated guide.